 - In February, the team published an article in national newspaper NRC Handelsblad about the issue and invited people to join a public meeting where they would discuss the topic and decide on next steps for the investigation.

 - The team also spent six weeks finding people who might like to attend the first meeting.
-They went to traditionally poorer parts of the city, visited community centres and knocked on doors.
+They went to traditionally poorer parts of the city and spoke to people at community centres.

 - Deputy mayor Marjolein Moorman, the representative responsible for education, poverty and civic integration, asked to attend the event but the team decided that it would change the tone of the event and asked her not to participate.